Become a Resident Assistant

 RA applicants must meet the following minimum qualifications:

-• Be at least a second year student by January 2023
+• Be at least a sophomore student by August 2026

-• Maintain a cumulative GPA of at least a 2.5
+• Maintain a cumulative GPA of at least 2.5

 • Be in good student conduct and academic standing

-• Willing to serve as a role model to other student
+• Willing to serve as a role model to other students

 To apply, students must: